debovema/openshift_upgrade_checks/README.md

-openshift_upgrade_checks
+OpenShift upgrade checks
 =========

-This role allows you to perform pre-checks on your OpenShift cluster prior launching an upgrade on it.
+This Ansible role allows you to perform pre-checks on your OpenShift cluster prior launching an upgrade on it.
 Each checks can be represented by a single task in the role, that can be skipped to avoid redundancy when relaunching the checks.

 Supported OpenShift versions
 =========

-This role is intended to be run on any OpenShift 4.X cluster.
-OpenShift 3.X is not supported by the role.
+This role is intended to be run on any OpenShift 4.x cluster.
+OpenShift 3.x is not supported by the role.

 Variables required
 ------------